Zarathos94/ekf-sim/README.md

   of an over-parameterised quaternion.
 - **Prediction** propagates the error covariance through the block-structured transition; the orientation block uses the exact `exp(−[ω]×dt)`.
+- **Updates**, each with its exact error-state Jacobian (finite-difference-checked):
+  - **GPS** — 3-D position.
+  - **Barometer** — altitude.
-- **Updates**: GPS (3-D position), barometer (altitude), magnetometer (the full field vector in the body frame — heading done as a vector measurement, not a yaw shortcut).
-Joseph-form covariance update, and the orientation covariance-reset Jacobian on injection.
+  - **Magnetometer** — the full field vector in the body frame (heading as a vector measurement, not a yaw shortcut).
+  - **LiDAR altimeter** — the slant range down to flat ground, `p_z / R₂₂`, so it senses both height and tilt.
+  - **UWB radio ranging** — scalar range to each of four fixed beacons; position-only, so it localises the vehicle with no GPS at all.
+  - **Optical flow** — the body-frame horizontal velocity, observing velocity and attitude.

+  Joseph-form covariance update throughout, with the orientation covariance-reset Jacobian on injection.

 See [`docs/eskf.md`](docs/eskf.md) for the equations, worked and cited.